dannyinpyoung/Data-Science-Portfolio/README.md

 * ### Data Analysis and Visualization ###

 	* __Python__
-		* [U.S. Insurance Costs](https://github.com/dannyinpyoung/Data-Science-Portfolio/blob/main/Portfolio%20Project/U.S.%20Insurance%20Costs.ipynb): Analysis of U.S. medical insurance costs, observing factors in contract pricing such as BMI, sex, smoker status, number of children, and age.
+		* [U.S. Insurance Costs](https://github.com/dannyinpyoung/Data-Science-Portfolio/blob/main/Portfolio%20Project/U.S.%20Insurance%20Costs.ipynb): Analysis of U.S. medical insurance costs, observing factors in contract pricing such as BMI, sex, smoker status, number of children, region, and age.
+Applied regession analysis to predict comparative effects of each variable on total costs of insurance.
+Analysis methods used: regression analysis,

 		_Tools used: Pandas, NumPy, Matplotlib, Seaborn, and etc_